NYUAD-IM/Software-Art-Text/Assignments.md

         - Why did you choose this content and algorithm?
         - How does the final output differ from what a person would write?
         - What thoughts or feelings does your output provoke?
-- **Add** the links to your assignment, source code, and documentation to the [Assignments Spreadsheet](https://docs.google.com/spreadsheets/d/19Zj-k-pxUY0rhpp6yGIoJchRbJk0z5lj2b1iqz1W-Uw/edit?usp=sharing)
+- **Submit** the links to your assignment, source code, and documentation via Brightspace
 - **Prepare** to present your work in class (6-8 minutes + discussion)

 ## Assignment 2 Fiction